“Blood on the Driver”

 Such a beautiful shade.

 There is whispering coming in from my vents.
-I am trying to listen, but I can't make it quite out.
+I am trying to listen, but I can't quite make it out.
 I have been trying to listen for the last hour.
 Every time I seem to pick it up, it fades further back.

 It tells me to open up the door and step outside.